doriang102/doriang102.github.io/_posts/2017-05-28-hypothesis-testing.md

-## Frequentist Appraoch - p values b
+## Frequentist Appraoch - p values and asymptotic normality

 Let's begin by the assumptions that the frequentist makes: